johnhayn-es/johnhayn-es/index.md

 I work with teams to design game-changing products & services through thoughtful research, value-based design strategy and hands-on collaboration.

-This site hosts my portfolio and blog, where I document things I create and share my thoughts about design.

 {% assign reversed_posts = site.posts %}
 {% for post in reversed_posts | limit:1 %}
 {% if post.categories contains "blog" %}